Gan-Tu/classwork/cs170-projects/README.md

 I will **not** be responsible for any consequence that resulted from any act of yours that may be deemed as cheating.

 # Software
-To view and test out the projects, you need java 1.8 or above and C.
+To view and test out the projects, you need Python 3, Gurobi Optimizer, and Google's ortools.